Disjunctions with stopping condition: Abstract

 \section{Abstract}

 We introduce a tool for analysing models of $\CT^-$, the compositional truth theory over Peano Arithmetic.
-We present a new proof of Lachlan's theorem that arithmetical part of models of $\PA$ are recursively saturated.
-We use this tool to provide a new proof of theorem from \cite{lelykwcislomodels} that all models of $\CT^-$ carry a partial inductive truth predicate.
-Finally, we construct a partial truth predicate defined for formulae from a nonstandard cut which cannot be extended to a full truth predicate satisfying $\CT^-$.
+We present a new proof of Lachlan's theorem that the arithmetical part of models of $\CT^-$ are recursively saturated.
+We also use this tool to provide a new proof of theorem from \cite{lelykwcislomodels} that all models of $\CT^-$ carry a partial inductive truth predicate.
+Finally, we construct a partial truth predicate defined for a set of formulae whose syntactic depth forms a nonstandard cut which cannot be extended to a full truth predicate satisfying $\CT^-$.